usnistgov/nist-mud/README.md

 This script installs the following:

-- ../conifg/topology.json : Tells the controller what switches are of interest
+- ../conifg/cpenodes.json : Tells the controller what switches are of interest
 - ../config/access-control-list.json : The access control lists (from mudmaker).
 - ../config/device-association.json  : Associates MAC address with the MUD URI.
+This information would be transmitted to the MUD ACL server using one of the three mechanisms described in the MUD draft.
 - ../config/controllerclass-mapping.json : Associates ip addresses to controller classes.
+   This would be typically specified by the adminstrator.

 On the emulation VM dump flows (see above).
 You should see 9 tables created with the last one containing the Flows for the L2 switch.